 Designing Sales Gamification Strategy

-To reap the real benefits of sales gamification in the current scenario, one should define their transformation objectives, metrics, and desired outcomes.
-The focus needs to be on what kind of behavior you want to reinforce and apply gamification techniques accordingly.
+To reap the real benefits of sales gamification in the current scenario, one should define transformation objectives, metrics, and desired outcomes.
+The focus must be on what kind of behavior you want to reinforce and apply gamification techniques accordingly.

 It is advisable to design your sales gamification strategy to work on two of the strongest human psychology drives: scarcity and a sense of accomplishment.
-Some of how these behaviors are rewarded are:
+Here is how to do that:

 1. Sense of accomplishment

 Allowing a loss of points too, and not just the gaining of them.
 Loss prevention is a strong motivation to improve and be more careful.
 Sales gamification leaderboards become quite useful in companies having sizable sales departments as they will have enough players to create teams and compete.
-Rightly so, gamification of sales brings great results, such as encouraged collaboration, improved communication, creation of new habits, data consistency, and motivated teams.
+Rightly so, sales gamification brings great results, such as encouraged collaboration, improved communication, new habits, data consistency, and motivated teams.

 A Word of Caution

 Organizations should look at gamification as a long-term strategy that targets behavior change with entertainment and engagement.
-The gamification platform should be aimed at empowering employees to reach higher levels of productivity and performance.
+The gamification platform should empower employees to reach higher levels of productivity and performance.
 This should not be treated as something that can bring sales results overnight.

 Did you know?
 Compass, our gamification engine, comes packed with gamification features that will put your team back on the burner - with active involvement from all of them!
-Right from game mechanics to leaderboards, contests, nudges, and notifications, Compass, our sales leaderboard software, can set the stage for greater collaboration and increased motivation across the board.
+Compass, our sales leaderboard software, can set the stage for greater collaboration and increased motivation across the board, from game mechanics to leaderboards, contests, nudges, and notifications.

 Want to see the platform in action?
 Want to know how you can make it a part of your organization?
 Book a demo now!